Key Takeaways

 On The Hartford's site

-Ranking second is The Hartford, with top marks for affordability and coverage options that suit growing businesses.
-Health care and education operations save the most (31%), while financial services, marketing and arts businesses save 17% to 20%.
-It ranks well for both policy management and claims handling, with Trustpilot and Google reviewers noting fair settlements and responsive support when issues arise.
-Users also frequently mention reaching knowledgeable representatives quickly for endorsement changes or billing questions.
-Its buying process ranks lower since The Hartford requires more upfront information for quotes and often involves agent interaction, which slows the path to binding.
+Ranking second is The Hartford, with strong marks for affordability and coverage options suited to growing businesses.
+Health care and education operations save the most at 31%, while financial services, marketing and arts businesses save 17% to 20%.
+The Hartford ranks well for both policy management and claims handling, with Trustpilot and Google reviewers noting fair settlements and responsive support.
+Customers also report reaching knowledgeable representatives quickly for changes to endorsements or billing questions.
+Its buying process ranks lower because The Hartford requires more upfront information for quotes and often involves agent interaction, which slows the path to binding.

 Businesses comfortable investing time during purchase get broader coverage: sublimits for rented premises reach $1 million and endorsements include EPLI, liquor liability and industry-specific packages for contractors and health care providers.
 Growing Missouri businesses with five to 49 employees see the strongest overall value, as The Hartford ranks first for affordability in those employee bands.